WASHINGTON DC –

 Gun manufacturers voiced full-throated support for the measure, saying that not only will the new measure help protect students, it will result in much-needed job growth.

-Said Speaker Paul Ryan: “I am sad that the only possible recourse we have to stopping the relentless death toll in our children’s schools is to pour guns and ammunition into them, hoping that children will use them wisely, but we simply cannot allow these shootings to continue without a response in light of the upcoming midterm elections.”
+Said House Minority Leader Kevin McCarthy: “it’s frustrating that the only possible recourse we have to stopping the relentless death toll in our children’s schools is to pour guns and ammunition into them, hoping that children will use them wisely, but we need to do something in light of the upcoming election.”

 Willing To Give It A Try